 A common misconception about changing jobs is that you also have to change your superannuation fund — in the majority of situations this is not the case.
 You generally have the option to change funds when you start a new job and the choice is yours.
-You can either provide your new employer with the details of your current fund and they will make payments into that, or you can opt to have your new employer open another super fund for you.
+You can either provide your new employer with the details of your current fund and they will make payments into that, or you can opt to have your new employer open another superannuation fund for you.

 What should you look for in a Super fund?